 The company's employment relationships', working conditions and its contribution towards the educational development of its employees is monitored through our workplace skills plan and equity committee.
 Wage negotiations take place with SACCAWU every year when terms and conditions are negotiated and agreed.
-The policy of working a 5 day week has become a standard in July 2021.
-After our annual wage negotiations were held in June with SACCAWU and staff agreed to an annual increase of 4% in July 2021 and an additional 2% increase in January 2022.
+The policy of working a 5 day week has become a standard.
+After our annual wage negotiations were held in June with SACCAWU and staff agreed to an annual increase of 5% in July 2022 and an additional 3% increase in January 2023.